Register your Child for School

 Students who have never attended a Howard County public school have certain health documents to submit with their enrollment paperwork.
 Learn more about these forms and find additional forms for diabetic students, students with allergies, and student medications.

 Getting ready for Kindergarten

-Kindergarten Registration for the 2017-18 school year opens in the spring of 2017.
+Kindergarten Registration for the 2017-18 school year opens the week of February 27-March 3.

 Contact the Office of Early Childhood Programs, 410-313-5693, with any additional questions.

 Workshops are held in January and go over expectations for school readiness, details about the kindergarten program, and ways that families and children can be supported during the transition to kindergarten.
 All families of future kindergarten students are welcome to attend.

 After gathering the required documents and filling out the required forms, parents should contact their child’s new school and schedule a registration appointment.
 This helps ensure that the registration process is completed correctly.

 All children must have the required State of Maryland immunizations in order to attend school.
 Parents are responsible for providing proof of immunization to the school prior to the student attending or proof of an appointment for necessary immunizations within 20 calendar days of the first day of school.